antishchoolun/PhpForge/plan.md

   - Pure JavaScript and CSS for compatibility with all hosting environments
   - Client-side rendering with progressive enhancement
   - Modular JavaScript using ES modules where supported, with fallbacks
+  - Refer to home-page-ui.md to understand the template/UI i want to use
 - **Backend**:
-  - PHP (compatible with PHP 7.2+ commonly available on shared hosting)
-  - Micro-framework approach (Slim or CodeIgniter) for routing and basic structure
+  - PHP 8.1+ (Laravel 9+ requirements)
+  - Laravel framework with optimized autoloader
-  - API integration services for Groq
+  - Service classes for Groq API integration
+  - Eloquent ORM for database interactions
 - **Database**:
   - MySQL for storing user data, configurations, and logs (standard on shared hosting)
 - **Logging**: